 Just one minute spent drawing a complex concept led to better recall than the practice of studying definitions of the same concept.

-Both traving and blind drawing (drawing while wearing a blindfold) improved recall in study participants, but maximum benefit to memory retition came from imagining the drawing, then creating it, and then seeing the finished drawing.
+Both tracing and blind drawing (drawing while wearing a blindfold) improved recall in study participants, but the maximum benefit to memory retention came from imagining the drawing, then creating it, and then seeing the finished drawing.
+Improved recall from all three of these experiences is likely related to involving multiple parts of the brain in the process (imagination, motor skills, and vision)

 These positive effects were not just true for “artists.”
 This research indicates that even “bad” drawings are equally effective at improving memory and ability to recall things drawn, doodled, or sketched.